Yaya-Cout/Nwagyu/src/reference/tutorial/3-moving-the-snake.md

 }
 ```

-Notice how we check for the current direction to prevent the user doing an
+Notice how we check for the current direction to prevent the user doing a U-turn
-U-turn (which makes no sense in a snake)
+(which makes no sense in a snake)

 We can also allow the user to exit the app (the automatic OnOff and Home keys
 handling is quite slow sometimes):